xyz0835/CSharpOutline2019/README.md

 An extension for Visual Studio 2017/2019 to add curly braces outlining for C# editor, **especially those braces in the catch & finally block**.
 It's better to disable built-in outlining.

->Tools-Option-Text Editor-C#-Advanced-Outlining, uncheck `Show outlining of declaration level constructs` and `Show outlining of code level constructs` and `Show outlining of comments and preprocessor regions`
+>Tools-Option-Text Editor-C#-Advanced-Outlining, uncheck  `Show outlining of code level constructs`

 ![uncheck](uncheck-en.png)